nxtlytics/ec2metaproxy/README.md

 # Credits
-First off.
-This is a repackaging of this repo: [dump247/docker-ec2-metadata](https://github.com/dump247/docker-ec2-metadata) I didn't write this code.
-It works great though.
-Hopefully this will enable you to adopt it even quicker.
+This is a repackaging of this repo: [dump247/docker-ec2-metadata](https://github.com/dump247/docker-ec2-metadata) using Godeps and adding some helper scripts.

 # What is this?
 A service that runs on an EC2 instance that proxies the EC2 instance metadata service